EV-Club-SUTD/evam-1-firmware/docs/Explanations/BMS.md

 ## Background
 The functions of the BMS node are as follows:

-1. Relay certain information from the Battery's internal BMS CAN Bus to the EVAM CAN Bus.
+1. Relay information from the Battery's internal BMS CAN Bus to the EVAM CAN Bus.
+This information includes:
+   - Battery voltage
+   - Battery status
+   - Node status (where it is OK, offline or timeout)
-2. Monitor the voltages of the 5V and the 12V rail and publishes this information to CANBus.
+3. Monitor the voltages of the 5V and the 12V rail and publishes this information to CANBus.

 Note:
 The current implementation is not millis() overflow protected.